The No Ghost Logo

 Teaser TV Spot (May 1984)

-(music sting comes from the teaser trailer, though it's slighyly different/longer, and it's the same announcer)
+(music sting comes from teaser trailer, though it's slightly different/longer; same announcer - believed to be Percy Rodriguez)

 * Flash (Facebook) - Streaming